-Potential Impact: The Project area does not have existing or planned stormwater drainage facilities.
-Construction of the Project would not increase the rate of polluted runoff.
+Potential Impact: The project site does not have any existing stormwater drainage facilities, and none are planned.
+Construction of the project would not increase the rate of polluted runoff.
 However, construction could generate polluted runoff because soil would be stripped, bare areas exposed, and sedimentation from stormwater could result.